Power Automate MCP Server by Flow Studio

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

-List Power Automate flows in an environment directly from the Power Automate API — not the cached store.
-Returns id, displayName, state, triggerType, and lastModifiedTime for each flow. mode=owner (default): uses the user-scoped endpoint — returns only flows owned by the impersonated account, includes full definition/triggerType. mode=admin: uses the admin-scoped endpoint — returns all flows in the environment, requires an admin account.
-For large environments pagination is time-bounded — check nextLink in the response and pass it as continuationUrl to retrieve the next batch.
+List Power Automate flows in an environment.
+Returns id, displayName, state, triggerType, and lastModifiedTime for each flow. mode=owner (default): flows owned by the impersonated account, with full definition. mode=admin: all flows in the environment (requires an admin account).
+If search is provided, results are filtered to flows whose displayName contains the search text.
+For large environments pagination is time-bounded — if nextLink is returned, pass it as continuationUrl to retrieve the next batch.

 | Name | Required | Description | Default |